-You must seal the area between a sink's drain body and the actual sink surface.
-Otherwise water will leak out between the two and begin dripping under the sink.
-Some plumbers and installers favor plumber's putty for installing drains, while others lean toward the more modern waterproof material called silicone caulk.
+You must seal the area between a sink's drain body and the actual sink surface — otherwise, water will leak out between the two and begin dripping under the sink.
+Plumber's putty is the most popular sealant for sink drains.
+However, some pros lean toward a more modern waterproof material called silicone caulk.

 Video of the Day